PSMRI/AMRIT-DevOps/amrit-local-setup/README.md

 **Important:** If these services are already running on your host machine, stop the local MySQL, Mongo and Redis instances before proceeding.

-**Note:** Before proceeding:

-- Verify that the Docker container is running
+**Note:** Before proceeding, Verify that the Docker containers are running for mysql, redis and mongo

 ### 2. Database Schema Management Service Deployment

 #### Repository Configuration